-The City of Oneida is undertaking a multiyear project to design and implement long-term improvements at the Harden Road Wastewater Treatment Plant.
-The design phase of the project began in May 2019, and construction commenced in the spring of 2021.
-The new improvements will address the requirements of a consent order issued by the New York State Department of Environmental Conservation (NYSDEC) in 2016.
-In addition to addressing the consent order, the project will also fully revitalize the Harden Road facility, positioning it as an Organics and Water Resource Recovery Center (OWRRC).
+The City of Oneida initiated a multiyear project to design and implement long-term improvements at the Harden Road Wastewater Treatment Plant in 2019.
+The design phase of the project began in May of that year, and construction commenced in the spring of 2021.
+The new improvements address the requirements of a consent order issued by the New York State Department of Environmental Conservation (NYSDEC) in 2016.
+In addition to addressing the consent order, the project also fully revitalized the Harden Road facility, positioning it as an Organics and Water Resource Recovery Center (OWRRC).
 The project includes improvements to the plant’s organic waste loading processes, its solids processing equipment, and the existing aeration basins and secondary clarifiers.
 The City selected Energy Systems Group (ESG) as the contractor for the project.

 The primary purpose of the project is to address the consent order issued by NYSDEC.
-The project will satisfy the consent order, and it will also ensure permit compliance over the long term by making sure that critical equipment and processes function optimally.
+The project satisfies the consent order, and it also ensures permit compliance over the long term, making sure that critical equipment and processes function optimally.

 Local businesses need a reliable place to take waste and leftover materials from industrial processes.
-The project will enable the plant to properly process these wastes, ensuring that businesses have this reliable location.
-By providing a dependable location for waste disposal, the project will allow local businesses to continue to build on their presence in the community.
+The project enables the plant to properly process these wastes, ensuring that businesses have this reliable location.
+By providing a dependable location for waste disposal, the project allows local businesses to continue to build on their presence in the community.

 In addition to achieving consent order compliance, the project ensures that upgraded systems are efficient and that costs are reduced where possible.
 During the development process, aspects of the operating budget — chemicals, energy, biosolids, and maintenance — were examined to see where improvements to practices or infrastructure could be carried out.
 This smart operation and capital cost management approach ensured that no stone was left unturned when it comes to managing costs at the OWRRC.

-In addition to retaining local business, the project will allow the City of Oneida to diversify its customer base.
-The City currently has a limited number of utility users, but the added waste processing capacity the project provides will allow new businesses and customers to deliver high strength organic waste (HSOW) to the facility.
+In addition to retaining local business, the project allows the City of Oneida to diversify its customer base.
+Previously, the City had a limited number of utility users, but the added waste processing capacity the project provides allows new businesses and customers to deliver high strength organic waste (HSOW) to the facility.
 These new customers represent hundreds of thousands of dollars in new revenue for the City.